Home > Blog >

 • Customers who make multiple purchases are 9x more likely to return: Repeat behavior becomes habitual when backed by loyalty mechanisms.

-3. ROI from loyalty programs
+3. What ROI can businesses expect from loyalty programs in 2025?

 Loyalty initiatives are increasingly data-driven and financially validated.
 Their success depends on personalization, consistent engagement, and aligned incentives.
+Companies investing in ecommerce automation are finding it easier to deliver timely, personalized loyalty rewards that drive measurable returns.

 • 90% of businesses report positive ROI from loyalty programs: This reflects growing confidence in structured loyalty investments as a performance driver.